 Plate 1.68, Fragment II: [Gen. 15:13] And he said unto Abram, Know of a surety that thy seed shall be a stranger in a land that is not theirs, and shall serve them; and they shall afflict them four hundred years;

-Plate 1.68, Fragment III: [Gen. 11:15] And Salah lived after he begat Eber four hundred and three years, and begat sons and daughters.
+Plate 1.68, Fragment III: [Gen. 11:15] And Salah lived after he begat Eber four hundred and three years, and begat sons and daughters and he died.

 [Gen. 11:16] And Eber lived four and thirty years, and begat Peleg:

-[Gen. 11:17] And Eber lived after he begat Peleg four hundred and thirty years, and begat sons and daughters.
+[Gen. 11:17] And Eber lived after he begat Peleg four hundred and thirty years, and begat sons and daughters and he died.

 Plate 1.68, Fragment IV: [Gen. 11:29] And Abram and Nahor took them wives: the name of Abram's wife was Sarai; and the name of Nahor's wife, Milcah, the daughter of Haran, the father of Milcah, and the father of Iscah.